Key Takeaways:

 There are three ways that a warranty can be communicated:

-There are also many different kinds of warranties.
-Some cover a product for the product’s lifetime.
-This is called a lifetime warranty.
+Warranties vary in coverage.
+A lifetime warranty typically lasts for the usable life of the product, as defined by the manufacturer, rather than the consumer’s lifetime.
 Some are limited to a few days.
 Some warranties cover all types of damages that may occur to the product.
 Others are limited to very specific types of defects found.

-There are certain activities, such as misuse of a product, that will invalidate a warranty.
-This will negate your ability to return the product if it is broken.
+Certain activities, such as misuse of a product, can invalidate a warranty, negating your ability to return the product if it is defective.
 Understanding a) how the warranty was communicated and b) what the warranty covers will help you understand when/if you can return a product if it is damaged or defective.

 Written Warranty Requirements